Global coronavirus cases surpass 3.5 million, although rate slowing

 Globally, there were 84,004 new cases over the past 24 hours, according to the Reuters tally that is based on official government data, taking total cases to just over 3.5 million.

-Reporting By Jane Wardell; Editing by Himani Sarkar
+Reporting By Jane Wardell; Editing by Richard Pullin